-27. The development of land requires significant financial investment on behalf of the developer, and this requires finance to be raised at the prevailing market rate reflective of the risk profile considered appropriate by the particular lending institution.
+- 22. The development of land requires significant financial investment on behalf of the developer, and this requires finance to be raised at the prevailing market rate reflective of the risk profile considered appropriate by the particular lending institution.
 The Assessment makes an allowance of 6% assumptions for interest rates.
-The HBF would normally recommend a figure of 6.5-7%.

-- 28. The Viability Assessment also proposes a 1% Arrangement fee, 1.5% for acquisition agents' and legal fees and 3.5% for sales, promotion and legal fees.
+The HBF would normally recommend a figure of 6.5-7%. - 23.
+The Viability Assessment also proposes a 1% Arrangement fee, 1.5% for acquisition agents' and legal fees and 3.5% for sales, promotion and legal fees.
 The HBF support the inclusion of a range of fees including agent's fees and sales fees.
-However, the HBF is slightly concerned that the sales fee is allowance is a little low given the current state of the market and the importance of marketing and advertising in selling homes. - 29.
+However, the HBF is slightly concerned that the sales fee is allowance is a little low given the current state of the market and the importance of marketing and advertising in selling homes. - 24.
 The Assessment proposes that a return of 17.5% of the value of market housing and 6% of the affordable housing is used as an appropriate level for the developers return.
 17.5% is in the middle of the range suggested by the PPG.
-Allowing for 25% affordable housing on sites of ten or more this would create on overall return of 14.6% on sites where affordable housing is provided.
-The HBF do not consider that 14.6% is an appropriate return.
-NPPG outlines what it considers a reasonable assumption for plan making at 15 20% of GDV, although it stresses that alternative figures can be used dependent on the risk profile, and given that it has been acknowledged that Halton it is a challenging market, it is considered that this should be taken into account when determining the appropriate profit.
+Allowing for 30% affordable housing on sites of 15 or more this would create an overall return of 14% on sites where affordable housing is provided.
+The HBF do not consider that 14% is an appropriate return.
+NPPG outlines what it considers a reasonable assumption for plan making at 15 20% of GDV, it is considered that this should be taken into account when determining the appropriate profit.
 The HBF continues to recommend that a cautious approach is taken to profit, and that the developer return is increased to ensure that the return is closer to the 20% level.